Tomtomgome/Mesum/docs/engine_roadmap.md

 ### Engine
 - Refacto Graphics module to conform to the Guidelines
 - Have a layer system for inputs (and plug DearImGui to it)
+- Do a proper math library (with SIMD and everything)